lPen88/tesi/tesi.md

 ## 2.5 Plant leaf Detection and Classification

-This model has been trained using YOLOv8 to detect and classify plant leaves.
+This model [] has been trained using YOLOv8 to detect and classify plant leaves: YOLOv8 [] is a computer vision model architecture developed by Ultralytics, which allows to train models at performing detection and classification on images and real-time video feeds.

-YOLOv8 is a computer vision model architecture developed by Ultralytics, which allows to train models at performing detection and classification on images and video feeds.
+While Ultralytics has provided no proper documentation on it's architecture nor inner workings, it has a vast amount of tutorials and guided examples on how to train a model using YOLOv8.

 ## 2.6 Plant Disease Detection Project